Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament

 Despite their exotic appearance and wild origins, Savannah cats are, in general, affectionate and friendly cats that love to be around their owners.
 They are known for their “dog-like” personality, often following their owners around the home, and are typically easy to train.
-That said, just like their appearance, their personalities can vary widely depending on their genetics too, and so socialization and training are just as important with Savannahs as any other cat.
+That said, just like their appearance, their personalities can also vary widely depending on their genetics, so socialization and training are just as important with Savannahs as with any other cat.

 These cats are highly athletic and exceedingly curious.
-They love to climb and explore, and thus ideally need access to the outdoors to stay happy and healthy.
+They love to climb and explore and, thus, ideally, need access to the outdoors to stay happy and healthy.
 Uniquely among cats, Savannahs are known to enjoy water and are often said to enjoy an occasional swim!
-Of course, they are large, athletic animals and as such are difficult to care for, certainly more so than other domestic breeds.
+Of course, they are large, athletic animals, so they are difficult to care for, certainly more so than other domestic breeds.

 Bengal Cat Overview